Aigerim-Zh/Yelp-Project/README.md

 Adding the Census data decreased the number of observations to 24,739.
 As it can be seen, the accuracy rate dropped for all Logistic Regression models.
 However, **the accuracy only slightly improved** for the Balanced Random Forests and Easy Ensemble AdaBoost Classifier models.

-Since the strongest model, the Easy Ensemble AdaBoost Classifier had some improvement, we will continue including the Census data in the next steps.
+Since the strongest model, the Easy Ensemble AdaBoost Classifier, had some improvement, we will continue including the Census data in the next steps.

 ---